FAQ about hypnosis. Can anybody be hypnotized

 Q. What does hypnosis seem like?

-A. The answer is that hypnosis may feel different for everyone.
+A. Hypnosis can feel different for each individual.
 Numerous hypnotists (scientists & medical professionals) utilize aspects of relaxation treatments, so individuals frequently link a feeling of relaxation with hypnotherapy.
-Different people have all sorts of physical reactions to leisure guidelines; some feel as though their bodies are hefty, whereas others can feel light, nearly as if they were floating.
+Various people have all sorts of physical reactions to leisure guidelines; some feel as though their bodies are hefty, whereas others can feel light, nearly as if they were floating.
 Psychologically, again, people have all sorts of feedback.
-People normally report feeling extremely focused or absorbed, often easily so.
-Given that guidelines for images are typically used, people can have extremely vibrant imaginative experiences—many record feeling ‘as if they were there.
+People usually report feeling extremely focused or absorbed, and they often find it easy to achieve this state.
+Given that guidelines for images are typically used, people can have highly vibrant, imaginative experiences—many record feeling ‘as if they were there.
 Erika Fromm created an excellent publication on self-hypnosis based on the outcomes of a substantial study, which includes plenty of intriguing descriptions from participants in her studies.

 Q. Can I get ‘stuck’ during hypnotherapy?

 A. There is no evidence that anybody can end up stuck in hypnosis.
-The most awful could be that you fall asleep and awaken unhypnotized!
-Orne & Evans carried out a well-known research study where individuals were hypnotized, and the experimenter left the area under the pretense that there was an issue he needed to take care of; the participant was observed (without his understanding) to see what took place.
-The result was that participants automatically got up, and the high hypnotizable took a little longer.
+The most awful scenario could be that you fall asleep and awaken unhypnotized!
+Orne & Evans carried out a well-known research study in which individuals were hypnotized, and the experimenter left the area under the pretense that there was an issue he needed to take care of; the participant was observed (without his understanding) to see what took place.
+The result was that participants automatically got up, and the highly hypnotizable took a little longer.

 Q. Why should one use hypnotherapy as a remedy?

-A. As many people suffer from depression and stress, or some try to quit smoking, hypnotherapy can solve all these issues and give you a good, healthy life without fear.
+A. As many people suffer from depression and stress, or some try to quit smoking, hypnotherapy can solve all these issues and give you a positive, healthy life without fear.

 Q. How long will the treatment go on?

 A. The length of the treatment depends on the nature and severity of your problem.
-Very often, medical doctors use hypnosis as an additional treatment along with other forms of medical interventions.
-An average session lasts for approximately 90 minutes.
-We usually recommend 6 or 7 sessions for a full course of treatment.
+Medical doctors often use hypnosis as an additional treatment, along with other forms of medical intervention.
+An average session lasts approximately 90 minutes.
+We usually recommend 6 or 7 sessions for an entire course of treatment.

 Q. What conditions can hypnosis deal with?